 No wonder I find the hills get harder to climb with each passing year!

 So that is the bad news, but there is also good news for you regular cyclists.
-But you will have to wait until my fingers are rested and recovered.
+But you will have to wait until next month when my typing fingers have had time to rest and recover.
 The effects of sarcopenia I’m afraid!

 But in the mean time there is a something that you might like to consider to combat the effects of sarcopenia, wonky knees and/or painful hips – an electric bike!
 Just for example, something like this !

 But going electric is not cheap!
 So to avoid expensive mistakes, do take the time to find out as much as you can about the many different options on the market.
 That is what I have been doing, and I am still confused!